Specification: AQA 7272

-The OCR Music AS/A Level course is designed to inspire the musicians of the future.
+The AQA Music AS/A Level course is designed to inspire the musicians of the future.
 Confidence, skills nd understanding of music will be developed to the point that students will be able progress to study BA (Hons) Music at University.

 Teacher assessments are continuous during LIVE TAUGHT lessons, marking of coursework and assignments and summative tests.